-VLBA observations proposed at the 2009 October 1 deadline will be processed using the DiFX software correlator.
+Since 2009 December 23, VLBA observations are processed using the DiFX software correlator.
 DiFX was developed at Swinburne University in Melbourne, Australia, (Deller et al. 2007) and adapted to the VLBA operational environment by NRAO staff (Brisken 2008).
-A series of painstaking tests (Romney et al. 2009a) carried out prior to its adoption for routine correlation of VLBA observations (Romney et al. 2009b) showed excellent agreement between the results delivered by DiFX and by the original VLBA correlator.
+A series of painstaking tests (Romney et al. 2009) carried out prior to its adoption for routine correlation of VLBA observations (Romney et al. 2010) showed excellent agreement between the results delivered by DiFX and by the original VLBA correlator.